Israel and Hamas have reached a deal on a cease-fire and hostages. What does it look like? - The Boston Globe

 Qatar announced Wednesday that Hamas will release 50 hostages in exchange for what Hamas said would be 150 Palestinian prisoners held by Israel.
 Those released by both sides will be women and minors.

-Those up for release include many teen-age boys detained during a wave of violence in the West Bank in 2022 or 2023 and charged with offenses such as stone-throwing or disturbing public order, according to a list of eligible prisoners published by Israel’s Justice Ministry on Wednesday.
+Those up for release include many teenage boys detained during a wave of violence in the West Bank in 2022 or 2023 and charged with offenses such as stone-throwing or disturbing public order, according to a list of eligible prisoners published by Israel’s Justice Ministry.
 Israel currently holds nearly 7,000 Palestinians accused or convicted of security offenses.

 Israel said the truce would be extended by a day for every 10 additional hostages released.